 Bafana team manager Kujane left stuck on the ground after Libya continue playing mind games

-Bafana Bafana team manager Barney Kujane remains stuck in Johannesburg after rivals Libya continued to play mind games with the South African Football Association ( Safa) and refused to reveal the logistics of next month’s crucial African Nations Cup qualifier between the two sides.
+Bafana Bafana team manager Barney Kujane remains stuck in Johannesburg after rivals Libya continued to play mind games with the SA Football Association ( Safa) and refused to reveal the logistics of next month’s crucial Africa Cup of Nations (Afcon) qualifier between the two sides.

 Kujane was supposed to depart for North Africa to inspect facilities this week but Safa still have no clue whether the game will be played either in Tunisia or Egypt‚ and on which date.